veitveit/biotoolsLLMAnnotate/README.md

 ```

 ## Configuration
 Configuration is YAML-driven.
 The CLI loads `config.yaml` from the project root by default and falls back to internal defaults when absent.
 All placeholders marked `__VERSION__` resolve to the installed package version at runtime.
+During each run the pipeline scans the Pub2Tools export folders (for example `pub2tools/to_biotools.json` or `pub2tools/biotools_entries.json`) and uses them to flag candidates already present in bio.tools—no manual registry path is required.

 ### Core settings
 | Purpose | Config key | CLI flag | Notes |